omidarmat/onLearn/c.md

 > typedef union {
 >   float weight;
 >   int count;
-> }
+> } cupcake;
 > ```
 >
 > But later in your code you might try to read `order.count` by mistake.
 Some programmers create an `enum` to avoid making such mistakes with unions.

 ## `enum`s

-Sometimes you don't want to store a number or a piece of test.
+Sometimes you don't want to store a number or a piece of text.
 Instead, you want to store something from a **limited list of symbols**.
 If you want to record a day of the week, you only want to store "MONDAY", "TUESDAY", "WEDNESDAY", etc. You don't need to store the text, because there are only ever going to be seven different values to choose from.
 To create an `enum` you do this:

 ```c
 enum colors {RED, GREEN, PUCE};